 Contact other families

 Any families who would like to be on contact with others who have children with mutations in eEF1A2 are welcome to join a Facebook group set up by Kari Haldeman.
-Kari has a child with the condition- you can find her at karihaldeman23 at verizon dot net.
+Kari has a child with the condition- you can find her at karihaldeman23 at icloud.com

 What does my child’s genetic information mean?

-When your child is first diagnosed, the variant that they have in EEF1A2 will be described in two ways, usually.
+The variant that your child has in EEF1A2 will be described in two ways, usually.
 The first is the change that has been found in the DNA, for example “c.370G>A”.
 This means that one nucleotide (a building block of DNA) at position 370 is a G (guanine) when it should be an A (adenine).
 DNA is really a code found in all cells that tells them exactly what proteins to make.

-In the lab we tend to use the protein variants (G70S, E122K, E124K for example) as they are the most meaningful for our work.
+In the lab we tend to use the shortened form of protein variants (G70S, E122K, E124K for example) as they are the most meaningful for our work.